paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 ### Your Mission

-**Decode this Docsify-This URL!** Examine the Docsify-This page URL posted in Discord and figure out what styling choices were made by analyzing the URL parameters.
+**Decode this Docsify-This URL!** Examine the Docsify-This page URL posted in the session chat and figure out what styling choices were made by analyzing the URL parameters.

 ### Your Detective Work